High Output Management

 High Output Management is a 1983 book by Andy Grove, CEO of Intel.
 It describes many of the management and productivity concepts that Grove used at Intel, such as the objectives and key results (OKR).

 High Output Management never reached best seller lists during the 1980s or 1990s, but became a cult classic within Silicon Valley decades later and is frequently praised for its influence by tech founders such as Mark Zuckerberg of Meta, Evan Williams of Twitter, Brian Chesky of Airbnb, and Ben Horowitz of venture capital firm a16z.

 Background

-In contrast to popular management books of the 1980s mostly written by consultants, High Output Management was written by Grove, an iconic CEO with a PhD in electrical engineering with a lifetime of experience.
+In contrast to popular management books of the 1980s mostly written by consultants, High Output Management was written by Grove, a CEO with a PhD in electrical engineering with a lifetime of experience.

 Synopsis

 High Output Management introduces Grove's "management by objective" approach, also known as the objectives and key results (OKR) framework.

 It has been described as a "crash course for middle managers" and discuses the importance of measurable processes, performance reviews, and trainings.